JonasMelo21/Data_Science_Studies/README.md

 This repository documents my Data Science journey, with emphasis on:

 - 🧼 Robust data cleaning and preprocessing
-- 📊 Exploratory analysis and statistical interpretation
+- 📊 Exploratory analysis and statistical validation (hipotesis tests)
 - 🤖 Supervised machine learning with critical thinking
 - 🧠 Learning from mistakes and validation procedures